sne3ks/ExodeDoc/source/includes/_contribute.md

-*Also, I'm not an english native speaker, do not hesitate to rectify my mistakes ;) !*
+*Also, I'm not an English native speaker, do not hesitate to rectify my mistakes ;) !*

 <script async defer id="github-bjs" src="https://buttons.github.io/buttons.js"></script>